algorithmica-org/algorithmica/content/english/hpc/number-theory/montgomery.md

 }
 ```

-While vanilla binary exponentiation with a compiler-generated fast modulo trick requires ~170ns per `inverse` call, this implementation takes ~166ns, going down to ~158s we omit `transform` and `reduce` (a reasonable use case in modular arithmetic is for `inverse` to be used as a subprocedure in a bigger computation).
+While vanilla binary exponentiation with a compiler-generated fast modulo trick requires ~170ns per `inverse` call, this implementation takes ~166ns, going down to ~158s we omit `transform` and `reduce` (a reasonable use case is for `inverse` to be used as a subprocedure in a bigger modular computation).
 This is a small improvement, but Montgomery multiplication becomes much more advantageous for SIMD applications and larger data types.

 **Exercise.** Implement efficient *modular* [matix multiplication](/hpc/algorithms/matmul).